 Kayla holds a Bachelor of Environmental Studies from the University of Waterloo, and she continued on with practical hands-on permaculture training, gardening and farming internships in various places on Turtle Island and beyond.

-Kayla’s environmental education started with the completion of her BES at the University of Waterloo.
-She loves to share her knowledge about these things with people young and old through formal and informal education.
+Kayla is passionate about sharing her knowledge with people young and old through formal and informal education.
 She’s facilitated youth programs for sustainability all across Canada, Guatemala, and Cambodia, and has a zest for travel and adventure.

 Kayla sees the act of growing food and stewarding the soil as one that can heal on many levels.
 A keen sustainability activist, Kayla finds meaning in advocating for and living an environmentally sustainable life that involves bicycles, healthy food systems, and a good amount of outdoor dancing!

 Alexis (she/her) is a queer white settler with Indigenous heritage (Irish & Quebecois on her mom’s side and Irish and Anishinaabe from Sharbot Lake, Ontario on her dad’s).
 She was born in Duri, Indonesia, grew up in Ras Tanura, Saudi Arabia and has lived as an uninvited guest on T’Sou-ke, Scia’new, lək̓ʷəŋən and WSÁNEĆ territories off and on for the past 20 years.
 She holds a BFA in Visual Arts (2015) from Emily Carr University of Art and Design with a focus in visual arts and critical cultural theory.

 Alexis is deeply committed to the community-centered environmental education that the Compost Education Centre offers.
 She is especially enthusiastic about continually learning how to help reduce barriers to accessing education around compost, waste diversion, food gardening and ecological restoration and conservation.